samik009b/samik009b/README.md

 ## 🛠️ Featured Projects
 - **Micro-Blogging-API** – API designed for a social media application.
 - **OMS** – An event driven order management systems which forced me to learn async tasks in Node JS.
-- **Ekart.org** – Ongoing experimental project to learn about microservices in Node JS.
+- **Ekart.org** – Ongoing experimental project to learn about microservices in Node JS with gRPC for communication between different services.

 ---